FrickTobias/BLR/README.md

 - Enable the [bioconda channel](http://bioconda.github.io/)

 You could also try copy-pasting the following to your terminal.
-This will download miniconda, install it to you `$HOME` folder and enable the bioconda channels.
+This will download miniconda, install it to you `$HOME` folder and enable the bioconda channel.

 ```
 if [[ $OSTYPE = "linux-gnu" ]]; then